louis-young/symbols/README.md

 # Symbols

-An application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click - written in React.
+An application to browse, filter and search through thousands of HTML symbols and copy them to your clipboard in one simple click - built with React.

 ![Symbols](documentation/symbols.jpg)